Open-NET-Libraries/Open.Caching/README.md

 ### `LazyCacheItem<TKey, TValue>`

-The important idea here is to allow for the insertion of a `Lazy<T>` and any subsequent requests to that resource either wait for it to complete, or receive the already resolved value.
+The important idea here is to allow for the insertion of a `Lazy<T>` so that any subsequent requests to that resource either wait for it to complete, or receive the already resolved value.

-The underlying `.GetOrCreateLazy<T>` extension properly evicts the `Lazy<T>` if `.Value` throws an exception.
+The underlying `.GetOrCreateLazy<T>` extension properly evicts the `Lazy<T>` if the `Value` property throws an exception.

 ```cs
 public MyClass {